cloudtrust/idp-test-client/README.md

 Simply package with maven: `mvn clean package`.
 The result is an executable jar containing all necessary dependencies.

-## How to dockerize (WIP - First step will be moved to pom.xml)
+## How to dockerize

-To create the image, run the following command after the build: `docker build -t idp-test-client .` To create the container (and run it), run the following command : `docker run -d -p 7000:7000 idp-test-client`
+To create the image, run the following command after the build: `docker build -t idp-test-client .`

+To create the container (and start it), run the following command : `docker run -d -p 7000:7000 -t idp-test-client`

+To open a shell inside the running container : `docker run -it <container_name> sh`

 ## How to configure